 I have had reason to commence a disciplinary investigation for a workplace dispute with an employee and they have now raised a formal grievance.
 This is a tactic to delay the disciplinary procedure.
 Can they do this?

 This is a very common conflict in the workplace tactic and the answer to the question is ‘yes’.
 However, the grievance procedure is not there like a stick to beat employers over the head with nor is it to be used as a tool for employees to obstruct or delay disciplinary investigations.

 That said, don’t assume because of the timing that allegation is malicious or unfounded.
 If the grievance is not directly connected to the disciplinary procedure and alleges discrimination for example (perhaps against the manager responsible for the disciplinary investigation) it is important that the disciplinary is placed on hold and the grievance dealt with first.

-However, if the employee is raising a grievance connected to the disciplinary proceedings, for example, they are disputing the allegations against them, it is usually appropriate for those concerns to be addressed as part of the disciplinary process.
+However, if the employee is raising a grievance connected to the disciplinary proceedings, for example, they are disputing the workplace conflict allegations against them, it is usually appropriate for those concerns to be addressed as part of the disciplinary process.